kaalam/document.source/jazz_reference/pages/basics/basics_fundamental.md

 ### Operators

 Operators are just functions than can be written "nicely".
-They are defined in the standard core or created in Bebop and declared with a "using" clause in other Bebop functions.
+They are defined in the standard core or created in Bebop.

 ### Classes